cyprus327/Fraglib/Tutorial.md

 FL.Run();
 ```

-In case you're confused about the first snippet and why things are in the order they are, the simple explaination is that when you call Init, the program supplied isn't actually run until Run is called,
-so anything in betweem those two calls will be called before your program, which in this case allows us to save the background pattern.
+In case you're confused about the first snippet and why things are in the order they are, the simple explaination is that when you call Init, the program supplied isn't actually run until Run is called, so anything in betweem those two calls will be called before your program, which in this case allows us to save the background pattern.

 You may notice I initialize 'background' to -1, this doesn't actually effect anything, it just makes it look better to me.
 Initializing it to any other integer would work perfectly here as well.
+Also, if something like this is the only state you're saving you really don't need to save it to a variable, the output from SaveState is just an index so in this case (since this is the first state we've saved) 'background' will be set to 0.